Privacy and Personal Data Policy

 If you require further information on your Individual Rights or you wish to exercise your Individual Rights, please contact our data privacy representative Nick Cole by e-mailing firstname.lastname@example.org or by writing to Plan Group Ltd, Prospero, 73 London Road, Redhill, RH1 1LQ .

-We will retain your personal data at the end of any contractual agreement for a period of 7.
-We will retain special category and criminal conviction data for a period 7.
-Where you have submitted a claim, we will retain your data for a period of 7 if it is a non-injury claim; where an individual has been injured (physical and physiological), we will retain your data for 7.
+We will retain your personal data at the end of any contractual agreement for a period of 7 years.
+We will retain special category and criminal conviction data for a period of 7 years.
+Where you have submitted a claim, we will retain your data for a period of 7 years if it is a non-injury claim; where an individual has been injured (physical and physiological), we will retain your data for 7 years.
 Where you have requested a quote, we will retain your personal data for 7 years, where you have contacted us for details of our services and products, we will retain your personal data for 18 months.
-Where you make a complaint we will retain the data for7.
+Where you make a complaint we will retain the data for 7 years.
 Where you or law enforcement agencies inform us about any active investigation or potential criminal prosecution, we will comply with legal requirements when retaining this data.